RISHI27-dot/rishi27-dot.github.io/final_report/home.md

 ## <span style="color:#98D435"> Overview </span>

 Gstreamer is a pipeline based flexible and extensible multimedia framework.
-Libcamera offers a source element(libcamerasrc) for the GStreamer pipeline.
+Libcamera offers a source element (libcamerasrc) for the GStreamer pipeline.
 The aim of this gsoc project is to add support for framerate and colorimetry to libcamera's gstreamer element.

 In Gstreamer pipeline different elements are linked to each other and negotiate and decide on formats of the data that will flow through the pipeline.
 This is done through capabilities negotiation.
 Downstream suggests formats and the upstream element decides on the format that it can offer.

 ## <span style="color:#C39BD3 "> Adding colorimetry support to libcamera's GStreamer source element. </span>
 Colorimetry consists of 4 parameters namely primaries, transfer function, color matrix and range.
-With colorimetry support libcamerasrc can negotiate the colorimetry.
+With colorimetry support libcamerasrc can negotiate the colorimetry with the peer elements.
 Appropriate colorimetry is decided in the libcamerasrc by mapping the four identifiers of ColorSpace to the corresponding identifiers in GStreamer and deciding on appropriate ColorSpace corresponding to the colorimetry requested by the neighbouring element in the gstreamer pipeline.

 The following colorimetry negotiation support was added to libcamerasrc.
 ### <span style="color:#F1948A "> Single Colorimetry Support </span>

-The neighbouring element requests the colorimetry it wants/prefers by exposing it on its pads.And libcamerasrc decides on the colorimetry.
+The neighbouring element requests the colorimetry it wants/prefers by exposing it on its pads, libcamerasrc decides on the colorimetry.
 This patch adds support to work with single colorimetry.

 <span style="color:#FC0575 ">To test single colorimetry example using caps filter:</span>